sagemathinc/cocalc-doc/source/compute_server.rst

 To create a compute server, you select the software image, hardware and (optional) GPU, and can then start running any Jupyter notebook or Linux terminal on this server for an on-demand fee, charged by the second when the server is in use.

-The GPU support is extensive, offering variants including A100 80GB, A100 40GB, L4, and T4 GPUs with finely configured software stacks.
-These stack images include SageMath, Google Colab, Julia, PyTorch, Tensorflow and CUDA Toolkit, accommodating a versatile range of uses.
-The compute servers come at highly competitive pricing, particularly for spot instances.
+The GPU support is extensive, **from a single T4 to eight H100**, with lots of options in between including L4 and L40, RTX-A4/5/6000, and A100 with 40GB and 80GB.
+The finely configured software stack images include SageMath, Google Colab, Julia, PyTorch, Tensorflow and CUDA Toolkit, accommodating a versatile range of uses.

+CoCalc compute servers come at **highly competitive prices** due to our intergration with multiple clouds, each with their own strengths!

 Examples of Compute Server Uses